Max Planck: Personal life and death

+After World War II ended, Planck, his second wife, and their son were brought to a relative in Göttingen, where Planck died on October 4, 1947.
+He is buried at the Stadtfriedhof (City Cemetery) in Göttingen.

 Religious views

 Planck was a member of the Lutheran Church in Germany.
-He was very tolerant towards alternative views and religions.
+He was very tolerant toward alternative views and religions.
 In a lecture in 1937 entitled "Religion und Naturwissenschaft" ("Religion and Natural Science") he suggested the importance of these symbols and rituals related directly with a believer's ability to worship God, but that one must be mindful that the symbols provide an imperfect illustration of divinity.
 He criticized atheism for being focused on the derision of such symbols, while at the same time warned of the over-estimation of the importance of such symbols by believers.

-Planck was tolerant and favorable to all religions.
-Although he remained in the Lutheran Church, he did not promote Christian or Biblical views.
-He believed "the faith in miracles must yield, step by step, before the steady and firm advance of the facts of science, and its total defeat is undoubtedly a matter of time."

-In "Religion und Naturwissenschaft", Planck expressed the view that God is everywhere present, and held that "the holiness of the unintelligible Godhead is conveyed by the holiness of symbols."
-Atheists, he thought, attach too much importance to what are merely symbols.
-He was a churchwarden from 1920 until his death, and believed in an almighty, all-knowing, beneficent God (though not necessarily a personal one).
-Both science and religion wage a "tireless battle against skepticism and dogmatism, against unbelief and superstition" with the goal "toward God!"